saikarna913/Compilers/README.md

 ## Summary
 This language is designed for ease of use, performance, and functional programming paradigms.
 It provides interactive development support with a robust REPL and ensures error-free execution through clear debugging messages and full test coverage.
 The syntax is designed to be simple, expressive, and efficient for both beginners and experienced developers.

-If you have any further suggestions or improvements, feel free to contribute!